 Mothers are paid less than fathers.

-- Mothers who work full time, year round typically have lower earnings than fathers ($40,000 v. $55,000), meaning mothers only make 73 cents for every dollar paid to fathers.
+- In 2014, the most recent year for which we have data, mothers who worked full time, year round typically had lower earnings than fathers ($40,000 compared to $55,000), meaning mothers only make 73 cents for every dollar paid to fathers.

 The wage gap affects single women without children, as well.